johanssoncfrida/IV1351-musicschool_database/README.md

     TABLESPACE = pg_default
     CONNECTION LIMIT = -1;
 ```
+This database is created with PostgresSQL.\n
-Execute commands in the SQL file in this repo.
+Execute commands in the SQL file in this repo.\n
-If desired a text file with the same info as the SQL file but with data as well exists.
+If desired a text file with the same info as the SQL file but with data as well exists.\n